narrativeandplay/fragments/README.md

 - PostgreSQL (tested on PostgreSQL 9.4.1)
 - [Mina](http://nadarei.co/mina/), if you intend to make use of the example deploy script

-Installing these dependencies is beyond the scope of this README; Google should be your friend in this case.

 ## Setting up

 - Clone this repository (`git clone https://github.com/narrativeandplay/fragments.git`)